University Hospital, New Orleans

 University Hospital, most recently called Interim LSU Hospital (ILH), was a teaching hospital located in New Orleans, Louisiana.
 It closed on August 1, 2015, when all patients were moved to University Medical Center New Orleans.
-University Hospital was previously known as Hôtel-Dieu.
+University Hospital was previously a Catholic Hôtel-Dieu hospital.

 Organization

 University Hospital was one of several teaching hospitals in the state of Louisiana administered by the Louisiana State University System.

 In December 2012, it was announced that LSU Health Systems would transfer the management of ILH to Louisiana Children's Medical Center, a non-profit corporation that manages Children's Hospital and Touro Infirmary.
 The plan also called for LCMC Health to acquire University Medical Center Management Corporation (UMCMC), a non profit corporation originally established to manage and operate the University Medical Center, a $1.1 billion facility that opened on August 1, 2015.
 ILH's transition from public to private management took place in June 2013.

 The hospital is located in the New Orleans Hospital District.
 It is adjacent to the LSU Health Sciences Center in New Orleans.
 The address is 2021 Perdido Street, New Orleans, Louisiana 70112–1352.